Vinai/module-current-product-example/readme.md

 ## Why an event observer and not a plugin?

-instead of an event observer, the current product also could have been set on the `CurrentProduct` instance with a plugin.
+Instead of an event observer, the current product also could have been set on the `CurrentProduct` instance with a plugin.
 But since `\Magento\Catalog\Helper\Product::initProduct` is not blessed with the `@api` annotation, a plugin would add a patch level dependency on the catalog module.
 By using the event only a major version dependency is created.